This project series shows how to finish a basement bedroom with step-by-step remodeling instructions.

 How To Finish a Basement Bedroom

 This is the basement “recreation” room as it was classified by the real estate appraiser before being converted to a basement bedroom.
-I’ve already ground off the floor paint with an electric cement grinder from the local tool rental store and given the ceiling a fresh coat of paint.
+I’ve already ground off the floor paint with an electric cement grinder (large format, smaller format) and given the ceiling a fresh coat of paint.

 The finished basement bedroom.
 The finished exterior dimensions of the basement bedroom closet are 5 ft 11 in wide by 3 ft 9 in deep by 8 ft 3.5 in tall.
 The closet has 13.7 square feet of floor space as measured inside the baseboards.
 The two bi-fold doors are a total of 4 feet wide (24 inches for each door).